kichappa/AutoRclone/Readme.md

 Step 1.
 Copy code to your VPS or local machine
 ---------------------------------
-_Before everything, install python3 because we use python as our programing language._
+_Before everything, install python because we use python as our programing language._

 ### For Linux system
 Install